-2017-001 Grant Revenue
+2018-001 Grant Revenue

-Criteria: Revenue from grants agreements entered into by the Newburgh Community Land Bank (NCLB) should be recorded based upon the underlying terms of the grant agreements.
+Criteria: Revenue from grant agreements entered into by the NCLB should be recorded based upon the underlying terms of the grant agreements.

 Condition: During the year ended June 30, 2017, the NCLB entered into reimbursement and performance based grant agreements.
 Revenue earned from the agreements was not recorded in accordance with the terms of the applicable agreements.